WebFiori/docs/middleware.md

 ## Introduction

-Middaleware can be used to filter requests before reaching your application.
-For example, we might have a middleware which is used to check if the user is autherized to use the application or not.
-If he is not, then the middleware may redirect the user to login or send a response to tell him that he is not authorized.
+Middleware can be used to filter requests before reaching your application.
+For example, we might have a middleware which is used to check if the user is authorized to use the application or not.
+If he is not, then the middleware may redirect the user to log in or send a response to tell him that he is not authorized.
 In addition to that, middleware can be used to modify the response before sending it back.
 For example, they can be used to add extra headers to the response depending on the content of the response.

 WebFiori framework provides simple straight way for implementing middleware.